Are you searching for work at home jobs for moms? You’ve come to the right place!

 - Mystery shopping

 Of course, this is not to say that ALL of these jobs will be scams.
 The FTC simply warns that these are ones to really keep an eye out for and do plenty of thorough research on.

-To really understand if a job is a possible scam, you have to know some warning signs to look out for.
-One of the biggest red flags is having to pay money up front.
+To really understand if a work from home job is a possible scam, you have to know some warning signs to look out for.
+One of the biggest red flags is having to pay money upfront.
 Do on-location jobs ask you for money before they hire you?
-No. The same should hold true for legitimate work at home jobs.
+No. The same should hold true for legitimate work at home jobs for moms.